Hallockville Museum Farm

 PERSONAL ITEMS

-Parents are asked to keep their campers’ personal items at home including books, toys, trading cards, electronics, and other similar items.
+Parents are asked to keep their camper’s personal items at home including books, toys, trading cards, electronics, and other similar items.
 All campers are individually responsible for their personal items including clothing, lunch bags, and other possessions.
 All items that are weapons or could be construed as weapons must remain at home.
 This includes any ‘toy’ guns, knives, or similar items.
 The camp is not responsible for any lost or damaged personal articles.
-Please make sure all items brought to camp are labeled with the camper’s first and last name.
+Please make sure all items brought to camp are labeled with the campers first and last name.

 CELL PHONES

-It is camp policy that campers are not permitted to have a cell phone while at camp.
-We believe being at camp is an opportunity for your child to experience a world beyond home.
-This allows children to develop autonomy, independence, and a stronger sense of self.
-It allows them to make new friends, take responsibility for themselves and their fellow campers, and problem-solve.
 If a cell phone is sent to camp with a child, the phone must remain put away with the child’s personal items and the phone may not be used during camp hours.
 Camp staff is not responsible for lost or damaged cell phones.
 If a parent or guardian has need to contact a camper, they should call the camp office at 631-298-5292.

 HARASSMENT, BULLYING, and BEHAVIORAL ISSUES

-There is a zero-tolerance policy for harassment or bullying behaviors at camp.
+There is a zero tolerance policy for harassment or bullying behaviors at camp.
 Any type of harassment or bullying by a camper towards other campers, staff, or others will not be tolerated; the appropriate disciplinary action, including potential exclusion from camp, will be taken.

 Harassment or bullying behaviors will be handled immediately with appropriate disciplinary actions that could potentially include dismissal from camp as determined by the Camp Director.
-Any expenses and transportation related to early dismissal from camp, for any reason, are the responsibility of the parent/legal guardian.
+Any expenses and transportation related to early dismissal from camp, for any reasons, are the responsibility of the parent/legal guardian.
 Refunds will not be issued for discipline-related suspensions or dismissals.

-There is a zero-tolerance policy for violence of any sort at camp.
+There is a zero tolerance policy for violence of any sort at camp.
 If your child engages in a violent act causing possible harm to another camper or a staff member, they may be immediately suspended from camp and possibly removed from the program indefinitely.
 Refunds will not be issued for discipline-related suspensions or dismissals.

 ACCIDENTS and EMERGENCIES